plivermore/AH-RJMCMC1/readme.md

 **Version 4: revised Jan 17th 2020**
 Includes: an option for drawing from the prior age distributions when resampling the sample ages, and the ability to specify the number of age parameters to be resampled (rather than just a fraction of ages).

+**Version 5: revised March 4th 2020**
+New option for time-dependent prior on the intensity values of the internal vertices.

 Authors:
 Phil Livermore (University of Leeds)
 Alex Fournier (Institut de Physique du Globe de Paris, Paris)